Cochlear implants are a type of hearing device that can restore hearing in patients with severe hearing loss or deafness.

 There are strict requirements regarding how much hearing loss you must have in order to qualify for cochlear implantation.

 Hearing loss is first evaluated with a screening hearing test called an audiogram.
 If your hearing is poor, you may go on to additional testing to obtain a more complete picture of inner ear function.
-This may include a CT or MRI of the inner ear and testing of its balance function.
+This may include a CT or MRI of the inner ear and testing of inner ear balance function.

 During additional testing, your doctor puts you into real world scenarios such as repeating sentences that are read to you in the presence of background noise.